 Sarah uses her singular style to keep the public interested and hooked to the long audio stories.
 Every week, the podcast airs and provides plots with “bad boy” and “good boy” fantasies.

 Best Episode: The best episode of the Serial podcast is The Alibi.
 The plot is based in 1999 in Baltimore, where a famous high-school senior goes missing.
 Concerning Hae Min Lee’s disappearance, the detectives on the case arrest her ex-boyfriend and put murder charges.

 Adnan Syed pleads innocence but does not remember his whereabouts on the unfortunate January afternoon when Hae went missing.
 However, one of his classmates knows where he was, but she’s missing as well.

 2. My Favorite Murder:

-Hosted by Karen Kilgarrif and Georgia Hardstark, My Favourite Murder is an excellent podcast for listeners who like to hear gripping crime stories with a touch of humor.
+Hosted by Karen Kilgarrif and Georgia Hardstark, My Favorite Murder is an excellent podcast for listeners who like to hear gripping crime stories with a touch of humor.
 In this audio story, the hosts deliver one murder story in every episode and recount the details of the crime very interestingly.

 The podcast first aired in 2016 and is known to be a comedy crime chat show.
 The podcast is entertaining, gripping, funny, and fresh at the same time.
-For many listeners interested in crime, My Favourite Murder is weirdly therapeutic.
+For many listeners interested in crime, My Favorite Murder is weirdly therapeutic.

-This North-Carolina based true-crime podcast produced by Lauren Spohrer and hosted by Phoebe Judge is a series of short crime stories.
+This North-Carolina-based true-crime podcast produced by Lauren Spohrer and hosted by Phoebe Judge is a series of short crime stories.
 This hypnotic podcast changes the listeners’ perspective of crime, victims, and criminals.